hj-n/dataset-adaptive-dr/README.md

 conda activate reducibility-main
 python3 -m ground_truth._ground_truth
 ```
 See `src/ground_truth/result` directory to check whether the files are generated.
-Here, the approximated ground truth of each dataset computed by each DR evaluation metrics (`tnc`, `mrre`, `l-tnc`, `srho`, `pr`) can be obtained by finding the maximum `score` of each dataset achievable across all DR techniques.
+Here, the approximated ground truth of each dataset computed by each DR evaluation metric (`tnc`, `mrre`, `l-tnc`, `srho`, `pr`) can be obtained by finding the maximum `score` of each dataset achievable across all DR techniques.

 #### 2. Correlation Analysis